What are the blue mountains?

 The Pool of Siloam

 One of the hidden treasures of the Blue Mountains is this secluded, enchanting pool.
 With forest surrounds and waterfall included, this feels like a little slice of paradise.
-It takes a little while to head down the stairs but it is so, so worth it!
+It should be noted that it takes a little while to head down the stairs.
+Even so, it is so, so worth it!
 Plus, you won’t need to walk back up them either!

 Lyrebird Dell Walking Track

-Head along the creek on this walk, passing more waterfalls and catch a lookout spot just as the sun is setting to see the orange glow intertwine with the blue mist of the Blue Mountains.
+Head along the creek on this walk, passing more waterfalls.
+In addition, catch a lookout spot just as the sun is setting to see the orange glow intertwine with the blue mist of the Blue Mountains.
+Beautiful!

-The end of the Lyrebird Dell walk will finish your perfect adventure through the beautiful Blue Mountains and lead you into the charming village of Leura.
+The end of the Lyrebird Dell walk will finish your perfect adventure through the beautiful Blue Mountains.
+Thus leading you into the charming village of Leura.
 This village has a feeling of stepping back in time with cute, charismatic shops along the main street.

-To round off the day, we highly recommend a visit to one of the bars.
-We loved The Bunker Cafe as the views were stunning in the fairy-light covered terrace.
+To round off the day, we highly recommend a visit to one of the villages' bars.
+We loved The Bunker Cafe, as the views were stunning in the fairy-light covered terrace.

 If this guide helped you plan a day in the Blue Mountains...